danfuzz/samizdat/doc/language-guide/05-control.md

 } while (expression)
 ```

-Name binding is *not* valid with this variant.

-`break`, `continue`, and the two forms of yield definition all work
-with `while` and `do...while` expressions in the same way as
-with unconditional `do` expressions.
+`do...while` expressions support explicit yield definition,
+and define both break and continue contexts.

+`do...while` expressions do *not* support test expression name binding,
+since the first iteration can't possibly have a binding for the
+test expression, and the language doesn't allow variables to be bound
+to void.

-TODO: Name binding is not yet implemented.
+TODO: Name binding is not yet implemented for the `while` form.